open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/how-to-guides/data-governance/classification/auto.md

 caption="User_name and Social Security Number are Auto-Classified as PII Sensitive" /%}

-In the below example, the column ‘dwh_x10’ is also auto-tagged as PII Sensitive, even though the column name does not provide much information.
+In the below example, the column ‘number_of_orders’ is also auto-tagged as PII Sensitive, even though the column name does not provide much information.

 {% image
 src="/images/v1.5/how-to-guides/governance/auto2.png"